Term Insurance Policy for ₹18/day*

 Financial Responsibilities

 Consider how long you'll have certain financial responsibilities, such as a mortgage or dependent children.
-If you have a 30-year mortgage, it may make quite a bit of sense to get a 30-year term policy to last until the mortgage is paid off.
+For example, if you have a 30-year mortgage, it might make sense to opt for a 30-year term policy to ensure coverage until the mortgage is paid off.
+It is wise to extend your coverage until you're 70 years old to ensure comprehensive protection.

 Register_claim.svg